Fetch-and-add: Overview

-When one process is doing x = x + a and another is doing x = x + b concurrently, there is a race condition.
+When one process is doing x = x + a and another is doing x = x + b concurrently, there is a data race.
 They might both fetch x_{old} and operate on that, then both store their results with the effect that one overwrites the other and the stored value becomes either x_{old} + a or x_{old} + b, not x_{old} + a + b as might be expected.

 In uniprocessor systems with no kernel preemption supported, it is sufficient to disable interrupts before accessing a critical section.
 However, in multiprocessor systems (even with interrupts disabled) two or more processors could be attempting to access the same memory at the same time.
 The fetch-and-add instruction allows any processor to atomically increment a value in memory, preventing such multiple processor collisions.

 Maurice Herlihy (1991) proved that fetch-and-add has a finite consensus number, in contrast to the compare-and-swap operation.
 The fetch-and-add operation can solve the wait-free consensus problem for no more than two concurrent processes.